 Branch international is committed to community development and partners with the City of Phoenix “Stop the Violence” program along with other community resources to promote improved quality of life in families.

-Branch International helps domestic violence victims escape & heal with a focus of preventing second generation offenders through personal development, Trauma Informed Care, Sports, therapy, career counseling, peer support and professional development.
+Branch International helps domestic violence victims escape & heal with a focus of preventing second generation offenders through personal development, Trauma Informed Care, trauma therapy resources, career counseling, peer support and professional development.

 preventing second generation domestic violence offenders and victims by providing community services that promote healing Domestic Violence victims and childhood Trauma